API#

 The results of the last time the gate was applied to a register are available in the

-property.For faster calculations (e.g. when post-selecting on a measurement outcome), the (unphysical) additional option of forcing the outcome of the measurement by providing it in the
+resultsproperty, the corresponding probabilities are in theprobabilitiesproperty.For faster calculations (e.g. when post-selecting on a measurement outcome), the (unphysical) additional option of forcing the outcome of the measurement by providing it in the

-arument.- Parameters:
+forcearument.- Parameters:

 targets (int | iterable[int]) – Indices of the qubits to measure, in the order they are supposed to be measured.
 Can be a scalar for a single target, or an iterable for multiple targets.
 Remember that measurements are destructive and the outcome of an earlier measurement can influence the probabilities of later measurements.